 - Get involved with extra-curricular activities at Gwynedd Mercy University (clubs, athletics, resident life)

 - Begin building a resume and portfolio.

 In this phase (suggested during the sophomore year) you should start to experiment with your major and career paths so you can begin to narrow down your career objective.
-You can test drive various paths through both research and real world opportunities.
-By experimenting with your major and fields of interest you can focus your future career route and then begin gaining practical experience.

 - Meet with a career counselor to continue the discussion of your major/career path plan.